BECOME A FIRST-YEAR EXPERIENCE PEER MENTOR

 EXPECTATIONS OF PEER MENTORS

-Beginning in Fall 2024, Peer Mentors will be assigned to mentor students in the UNIV 101 Foundations for Student Success course and returning second-semester students.
+Peer Mentors are assigned to mentor students in the UNIV 101: Foundations for Student Success course, and returning second-semester students.

 An offer to become a peer mentor is contingent on the applicant's ability to match their schedule with a section of UNIV 101.